kloi34/amoguSV/README.md

 ## Installation
 Press the green download code button on GitHub
 Download as a ZIP file
-Extract the ZIP file in the plugins folder, which is located in the main Quaver folder
+Extract the ZIP file in the plugins folder (located in the main Quaver folder)